 The Nexus 7 has limited storage so you should take advantage of cloud services.
 Start with Google Music where you can store up to 20,000 songs and stream them to your device.
 You can also use cloud storage services like Google Drive and Dropbox to store all kinds of files and share them easily and wirelessly between your laptop, smartphone, and other devices.

 The native Android video app is unlikely to support every video file or format that you want to play on your Nexus 7, especially if you have a movie collection on your computer that you want to play on your tablet.
 There are quite a few apps you might consider such as MX Player or DicePlayer.
+(Some apps, such as MX Player, have not yet been optimized for Android 4.3, so, if you encounter problems then keep an eye out for an update.)

 You may also want to grab a DLNA app from the Google Play Store so you can wirelessly stream photos, audio, and video to and from your Nexus 7 to other DLNA devices such as your HDTV, PlayStation 3, or music system.
 We like Skifta because it’s super easy to use.